Freedom Forum marked World Press Freedom Day 2019 organizing a program on May 2, 2019 in Kathmandu.

 Similarly, the report highlighted that this year’s figure is the highest in six years which obviously paints bleak scenario.
 The report further predicts ‘Rule by law’ is likely to replace the ‘rule of law’- which would be the biggest source of fear and threat to free and independent journalism, thereby resulting in mounting self-censorship in reporters and minimum investigative reporting.
 Moreover, efforts to curtail journalists’ rights both in practice and policy are likely to spoil the importance of free press in democracy.

-Shading light upon the significance of World Press Freedom Day, Chief Executive Tara Nath Dahal stressed upon the collaborative action among the concerned stakeholders and freedom of expression advocates to ensure rights of freedom of press and expression in practice.
+Shedding light upon the significance of World Press Freedom Day, Chief Executive Tara Nath Dahal stressed upon the collaborative action among the concerned stakeholders and freedom of expression advocates to ensure rights of freedom of press and expression in practice.

 Asserting that impunity has been the biggest challenge for press freedom to thrive Federation of Nepali Journalists Nepal’s Chair Govinda Acharya claimed that those attacking journalists are still walking free.
 He further expressed FNJ’s commitment to cooperate with the stakeholders to work for press freedom and journalists’ rights.
 He also informed that FNJ has been reminding political parties about their commitment to press freedom.